MKilani/FAAL/README.md

 FAAL is a new algorithm for the alignment of phonetically transcribed lexical items based on the comparison of phonetic features.
 The algorithm can be run on any pair of phonetically transcribed words without requiring any specific setting or tuning, although various parameters of its implementation as .jar library can indeed be modified by the user, if needed.

+(I will add the reference tot he article once it will be accepted)

+## Organisation of the repository

+- config : folder with config files to be used together with the FAAL_2.0.0.jar library
+- CONTRIBUTING.md : notes on how to contribute
+- Example : folder containing the java projects with the code of the examples presented here below
+- FAAL_2.0.0.jar : library contianing the FAAL lagorithm, to be used together with the files in the folder config
+- LICENCE.md : licence
+- NOTICE.md : note about third party code used in FAAL
+- OnlineDoc : additional docs about the functioning of FAAL
+- README.md : readme file ( the present file )
+- TestArticle : folder containing the datasets and codes used in the test case discussed in the article, as well as the scripts to analyse the results - see readme.md within the folder for details
+- TuningDatasets : folder containing the datasets and codes used in the tuning of FAAL discussed in the article, as well as the scripts to analyse the results - see readme.md within the folder for details

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.